 Konrad Feiler & Rikas Shen

 Our concept is to provide a self administered, entertaining and approachable method of relief from depression to patients with diabetes.
 We propose a lush tranquil exploratory virtual environment with moments of discovery, gratification and reward.
-Our experience will allow the patient to freely explore a lush natural setting with moments of magical discovery, distracting the patients attention from their illness and depression - allowing them moments of joy that can actually improve their condition and quality of life.
+Our experience will allow the user to freely explore a lush natural setting with moments of magical discovery, distracting the user’s attention from their illness and depression - allowing them moments of joy that can actually improve their condition and quality of life.

 Rikas Shen, Sam Liao, and Sauman Tse